keknight/DSE_511_project3/README.md

 Description:
 This github repository is for the binary classification of the impact risk of near-earth objects (NEOs) for planet earth and the earth's population.
 The main research question is whether standard "off-the-shelf" algorithms can produce outstanding classification performance.

+Repository Strcuture:
+The repository contains several directories.
+Two directories containing the raw and processed data, one directory with the written reports (proposal and final report), and one directory with source code written in Python.

 Tasks:
 Proposal (Christoph)
 Data importing and pre-processing (Anna)